shead-custom-design/buildcat/docs/basic-setup.rst

     13:23:51 Cleaning registries for queue: default

 Note that we didn't have to specify the server address because it defaults to to `127.0.0.1` for the worker, too.
-Also, before starting the worker we changed the working directory to BUILDCAT_ROOT.
+Also, before starting the worker we used the `cd` command to change the working directory to BUILDCAT_ROOT.
 This is how the worker knows where BUILDCAT_ROOT is located without having to configure it.
 Leave the worker running and open another command line for the following steps.

 Client
 ------